 1943 - The war turns against Germany in the winter of 1942-43 when the Germans and their allies are defeated by Soviet forces at Stalingrad (now Volgograd).
 Hungary's Second Army is decimated during the Soviet counterattack.
 About 40,000 Hungarian soldiers are killed and 70,000 wounded.

 By the end of 1943, the Soviets have broken through the German siege of Leningrad (now Saint Petersburg) and recaptured much of the Ukrainian Republic.

 The Western Allies take Africa in 1943, land in Sicily and Italy, and prepare for the D-Day landings on the Normandy beaches in France on 6 June 1944 and the invasion of Germany six months later.
 Soviet troops, meanwhile, advance from the east.

 1944 - The Hungarian Government begins to waver in its support for Germany.
-In response, Nazi troops occupy the country on 19 March.
-A puppet government headed by a Nazi supporter increases Hungary's contribution to the Nazi war effort and crushes dissent.
+In response, German troops occupy the country on 19 March.
+The Germans install a puppet government headed by a Nazi supporter.
+The government increases Hungary's contribution to the Nazi war effort and crushes dissent.
 Political leaders are jailed and unions are dissolved.
 The deportation of Jews to Nazi death camps in Poland begins.

 Jews from the countryside are the first to be targeted, with over 437,000 being sent to their deaths at Auschwitz-Birkenau.
 It is the largest deportation operation in the history of the Holocaust, and one of the quickest, beginning on 14 May and ending on 9 July.